I.04 Induction interview

 - The Receiving Officer must review the prisoner’s criminal history and raise a Child Protection Policy alert in IOMS if the prisoner is charged with, or has any convictions for, offending against a person under 16.

-(Refer to resources Child Protection Policy Alerts and Child Protection Policy Qualifying Offences.)
+(Refer to Child Protection Policy Qualifying Offences.)

 - This check must occur and where appropriate, the alert raised for all newly received prisoners including transfers.